Table of contents

 How do I successfully pass a module?

-To successfully pass a module, you have to successfully pass the pre-assignment, actively participate during all campus lectures, do all the required readings and/or homework seriously, and pass the exam.
-Take advantage of the assignments and campus lectures to learn as much as you can from them and from your colleagues, to share your opinions, skills and experience, and to be open to new mindsets and topics you never heard of.
+To successfully pass a module, you have to successfully pass the pre-assignment, actively participate during all campus lectures, do all the required readings and/or homework seriously and pass the exam.
+Take advantage of the assignments and campus lectures to learn as much as you can from them and from your colleagues, to share your opinions, skills and experience and to be open to new mindsets and topics you have never heard of.